amblafont/dargent-examples/dargent-typing.md

 bad layouts will be rejected).
 The value or update semantics can be left unchanged.

-In a first section I explain what I call the **preservation property*** that the type system loses when introducing dargent (at least as it is presented in the write-up).
+In a first section I explain what I call the **preservation property** that the type system loses when introducing dargent (at least as it is presented in the write-up).

 Here are the options that I consider:
-1. leave the formalisation of the type system for later (and rather focus on writing a convincing example with Dargent): present Dargent as a way to control the C code generation, leaving everything else the same;
+1. leave the extension of the type system for future work (and rather focus on writing a convincing example with Dargent): present Dargent as a way to control the C code generation, leaving everything else the same;
 2. leave layout polymorphism out of the formalisation;
-3. formalise the type system without the preservation property;
+3. formalise the type system without the preservation property (this is what my current first attempt is about);
 4. Try to figure out a type system keeping the preservation property (See the last subsection of the section about the failure of the preservation property, for a possible solution).